Sjedsson/Sjedsson/README.md

 Hi there!
-I'm Baqir, a passionate front-end developer student dedicated to crafting seamless user experiences and beautiful web interfaces.
+I'm Baqir, almost finished with my studies in Front-End Development, and I’m actively seeking  LIA - internship opportunity from December 2024 to May 2025!

 💻 **Skills & Technologies:**
 - **Languages:** HTML, CSS, JavaScript